Looking for service information?

 Most mental health practitioners aren’t trained to help traumatised children from different cultural backgrounds.
 In 2015 we developed My View, a specialist mental health service for refugee children and young people who arrive in the UK on their own.

 Many of the children and young people we help have suffered traumatic experiences, unimaginable to most.
 They have witnessed the death, abduction or torture of parents or other relatives.
 They have been the victims of torture, violence, abuse or trafficking.
 Understandably, they have overwhelming feelings of loss, separation or survivor’s guilt.

 My View takes as its starting point that the children we support have extremely distressing but normal responses to the traumas they have faced.
 What’s more, despite their young age, they have also shown huge resilience in surviving their past experiences.
 We aim to help these children harness their extraordinary strength.

-73%of children reported an improvement in relation to feelings of loss and separation
+78%of children reported an improvement in their physical and mental wellbeing

 Support our work